SSkimmd/ICMS/README.md

 ```
 ### Manual
 Installation on a windows system will by default require the usage of WSL - [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).\
-When using the applications, both applications will need to be started manually.
 ### When In The /icms-app Directory
 Run The Command:
 ```